Solutions · Use case

 Evaluation, not opinion

-Measured by adjuster time-to-decision against a control group, factual-correctness rate on a labelled set of summary claims judged by senior adjusters, and omission rate on a checklist of clauses adjusters must not miss.
-Hallucinated facts in the summary are tracked as a hard ceiling.
+Measured by adjuster time-to-decision against a control group, factual-correctness rate on summary claims judged by senior adjusters, and omission rate on a checklist of clauses adjusters must not miss.
+Hallucinated facts are a hard ceiling.

 Related use-cases